google/applied-machine-learning-intensive/v2/03_regression/06_linear_regression_with_tensorflow/slides.md

    passed to the model in each training step.

 Note that repetition and batch are hyperparameters that you can change in the model.
-You might find you don't need to repeat the data as much or that you need to repeat it more.
+You might find that you don't need to repeat the data as much or that you need to repeat it more.
 You might find that smaller batches work better than big batches.
 -->